-Take the time to go through the following statements with your Unit, Unit Council and adult leaders.
+Take the time to go through the following statements with your Unit and Unit Council.

-- We design and implement our program through the Plan>Do>Review> cycle, including full plan and delivery of activities and events. - We do the planning and reviewing on activities, programs and events.
-Adults supports us only if necessary. - We ensure that the whole Unit is following the concept of youth leading, adults supporting. - The Unit Council has a significant position of leadership, allowing us to support all Unit members in both their Scouting journey and personal life. - We discuss and put into place, checks and balances of our Units' application of the Scout Method. - We solve problems and issues if or when they arise. - We are engaging collaboratively with inter-Group events. - We discuss and approve achievements, challenges and endorse peak awards. - We have a strong patrol system and Patrols often operate as sole entities.
-We maintain a balance of doing Patrol only activities and Unit activities. - We actively review our activities individually, as well as part of a program cycle. - We set a clear standard of behaviour through a Unit Code and support all Unit members in maintaining it. - We undertake a constant review of our performance as members of the Scout Unit.
+- We properly plan for our activities and our members leading and assisting in activities have detailed plans for all programmed activities in a program cycle. - We do the planning and reviewing on activities, programs and events.
+Adults supports us only if necessary. - We ensure that the whole Unit is following the concept of youth leading, adults supporting. - We discuss and put into place, checks and balances of our Units' application of the Scout Method. - We solve problems and issues if or when they arise. - We are engaging collaboratively with inter-Unit and inter-Group events. - We support the formation of and have active Project Patrols which also include members of other sections or Groups. - We support all of our Unit members in both their Scouting journey and personal life. - We autonomously discuss and approve achievements, challenges and endorse peak awards. - We actively review our activities individually, as well as part of a program cycle. - We set a clear standard of behaviour through a Unit Code and support all Unit members in maintaining it. - We act as role models for the other sections within our Group and within Scouting. - We undertake a constant review of our performance as members of the Rover Scout Unit.